 Respecting the principles above, then everything depends on a good workout plan that has to be developed around a person’s capabilities, age, goals, time availability, etc.

 Let’s now talk about how to create one for yourself that is specifically tailored to your capabilities and needs:

 Find out how much time you can devote to exercise.
 Be it 2 hours everyday or just 30 minutes everyday.
 Whatever your time commitment is, developing the most efficient workout is essential.
 Why spend 2 hours if you can get a vigorous workout in just 1 hour?

-You can also try pyramid sets, dropsets, supersets and circuit training to bring variety in your training routine according to your abilities.
-For more suggestions visit our YouTube channel.
+You can try pyramid sets, drop-sets, supersets and circuit training to bring variety in your training routine according to your abilities.
+For more suggested routines visit our YouTube channel.